Nobody can predict the future or know for sure what the lasting effects of an injury may be.

 The Need For Medical Testimony

-While limited in compensation compared to a personal injury case, an injured employee still has the right to a doctor’s care and any treatment that they recommend, so long as the injury is still causing discomfort or inconvenience.
+While limited in compensation compared to a personal injury case, an injured employee still has the right to a doctor’s care and any treatment they recommend, as long as the injury is still causing discomfort or inconvenience.
 Do not allow yourself to be shorted on your rightful medical care.
 Call the Law Office of James M. Hoffmann at (314) 361-4300 to investigate your case.